OpenNMS/opennms-developer-training/docs/apis/03-kafka-api.md

 ### Overview

-TODO: Add topic map that describe payload types (k,v) Mapping on keys from one to another when applicable
+TODO: Add topic map that describe payload types (k,v)

+Mapping on keys from one topic to another when applicable i.e. alarms to nodes, metrics to nodes, links to nodes

 ### Input - Events